by Janet Jonus

 6. Pittsburgh Ballet Theater

 The PBT offers a Sensory Friendly performance to The Nutcracker.
-This year’s performance is on December 27, 2018 at 200PM.
 This performance welcomes all special needs guests and their families.
 Accommodations include house lights on in the theater, reduced sound, reduced special effects, fidgets, trained staff, a calm down area, and relaxed house rules so get up and move around if you need to.
 The PBT page with more information is here: https://www.pbt.org/performances-tickets/sensory-friendly-performances/ You will find social stories and other information on their website.

 PBT also offers Adaptive Dance classes at their practice facility in the Strip District.
 Classes are limited to 15 students.
 Accommodations include adaptive dance techniques in ballet and creative movement, a relax mat for breaks, and you are allowed to have an aide or parent present to assist.
 Classes are taught by PBT Instructors who have special training in special needs.
 For more information, check here: https://www.pbt.org/pbt-school/school-year-programs/adaptive-dance/